-This paper was first presented and published at the RWIO Conference, Rio de Janeiro, September 2015.
-For the full paper, see: http://cors.usp.br/rwio/10rwio/14.pdf
+This paper was first presented at the RWIO Conference, Rio de Janeiro, in September 2015, and published by RWIO.

 Imperial College London